GasimoCodes/CineBlend/README.md

 - To Transition between Virtual Cameras, use API / Override priorities / Solo an camera / Disable Virtual Camera Actor.

 ### Known Bugs
-- Perlin Noise function for Camera Shake is clamped.
-This is a FlaxEngine bug.